 Primary Supervisor: Prof. L. O’Neill, Trinity College Dublin, Ireland

-Title: Unravelling the effect of Pneumovirus and Influenza virus components on innate immune cell metabolism
+Title: Unravelling the effect of Pneumovirus, Influenza virus and Coronavirus (SARS-CoV-2) components on innate immune cell metabolism

 Collaborators: Prof. R. Fouchier, ErasmusMC, Rotterdam, the Netherlands, Dr. K. Pardali, AstraZeneca, Gothenburg, Sweden

 Early Stage Researcher: Hauke Weiss